 - Both parties must demonstrate a willingness to change and move forward.
 Other wise we are simply staying stuck in patterns of self-destruction.

 - Please pay attention to the behaviour patterns.
 If the apology is for a behaviour or action that has happened a few times, this needs to be a red flag for you!!

 - DO NOT apologise for something you know you have not done to end an argument & DO NOT assume the consequences of someone else’s actions.
 If this is something you struggle with, please let us help you.
 You deserve so much better!!

 It is important to also forgive ourselves.
 We are all human and none of us is perfect.
 We are going to make mistakes.
 These are not points of shame, but lessons to be learned.
 Having self-awareness and willingness to grow is how we heal ourselves.
 We must heal ourselves before we can fully begin to help others heal.

-Here is a little prayer I use to practise my own forgiveness.
+Here is a little prayer I use to practice my own forgiveness.
 I say this prayer multiple times a day and it has eased so much of my guilt, shame and pain from the past.
 It is from an ancient Hawaiian Practice of Forgiveness & Healing.
-If you’d like more information on how this practise can help you heal, comment below and I will reach out to you.
+If you’d like more information on how this practice can help you heal, comment below and I will reach out to you.

 Simply saying “I’m sorry” may be sufficient in some cases, but a properly executed apology will mend the damage, allow for reconciliation and potentially improve the quality of the relationship.